SharkSnack/shiren-2/content/dungeons/4-shuten-trail-hard.md

 You might be able to obtain a Dotanuki or Spark Sword from a Surprise Pot on 15F.<br/>
 If you do so, go ahead and switch to using it as a main weapon instead of a Katana.

-You could use Secret Phrases to obtain a Manji-Kabura, Homing Blade, and Angel Seed<br/>to create an extremely powerful weapon very early, but it breaks the balance of the game<br/>and can ruin the experience of the story, so it's not recommended to do so.
+You could use Secret Phrases to obtain a Kabura's Blade, Homing Blade, and Angel Seed<br/>to create an extremely powerful weapon very early, but it breaks the balance of the game<br/>and can ruin the experience of the story, so it's not recommended to do so.

 ### Shield